armazzer/customer_loans/README.md

     * Collinearity is reviewed.

 * **eda_part_1.ipynb**
     * Summarises the steps performed to load and transform the data, including skew-reduction transformations, dropping outliers and dropping collinear columns.
+This is the notebook equivalent of load_and_transform.py, with visualisations.

 * **analysis_and_visualisation_part_A.ipynb**
     * Imports data from dataframetransform.py.